alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 payroll-related information to all relevant stakeholders, supporting transparency, compliance, and organizational accountability.

-**Payroll** is the process of paying employees in exchange for the services they perform.
+**Payroll** is the process of paying employees in exchange for the work they perform.
 The term payroll can refer to:
   -  the department that administers the payroll
   -  the total number of people employed by an organization